ivanvillegas7/CMB_power_spectrum/README.md

 ## The Cosmic Microwave Background and the Large Scale Structure of our Universe

-This repository will store the code used to compute the CMB power spectrum.
-I will update it as I progress with this project for the course AST5220 - Cosmology II of the University of Oslo (UiO).
+This repository will store the code used to compute the CMB power spectrum, a project for the course AST5220 - Cosmology II of the University of Oslo (UiO).
 The structure of the repository and the code is based on Hans A. Whinter's (@HAWinther, https://cmb.wintherscoming.no/index.php).
-This repository contains all the needed files for runnig the project, solving the cosmological background, making a MCMC fit to the given supernova data, solving the recombination history and solving the evolution of the Universe, as well as computing the CMB power-spectrum.
+This repository contains all the needed files for runnig the project, solving the cosmological background, making a MCMC fit to the given supernova data, solving the recombination history and solving the evolution of the Universe, as well as computing the CMB power-spectrum, th ematter power-spectrum and generating a CMB map.

+At the moment, the code is only available at the Master's degree version, i.e., it does not include neutrinos, Helium, reionization nor photon polarization.
+I will try to upgrade to the PhD version as soon as I have time to retake this project.

 ## Compiling and running